Brexit: Information for Canadian companies

 - What is Brexit?

-- What could this mean for Canada?
+- What does this mean for Canada?

-- Resources for businesses
+- Resources for business

 What is Brexit?